dibyendumajumdar/C/docs/ctour.md

 second is slightly faster.)
 The scheme is  to	compile  the expression  as	if it had been written `r = x; r =+ y`.
-The reorder routine is called with a pointer to each  tree	that rcexpr is about to compile; if it has the right characteris- tics, the `r = x` tree is constructed and passed recursively to  rcexpr; then the original tree is modified to read `r =+ y` and the calling instance of rcexpr compiles that instead.
+The reorder routine is called with a pointer to each  tree	that rcexpr is about to compile; if it has the right characteristics, the `r = x` tree is constructed and passed recursively to  rcexpr; then the original tree is modified to read `r =+ y` and the calling instance of rcexpr compiles that instead.
 Of  course  the  whole	business is itself recursive so that more extended forms of the same phenomenon are handled, like `r = x + y | z`.

-Care does have to be taken to avoid 'optimizing' an ex- pression like `r = x + r` into `r = x; r =+ r`.
-It  is  re- quired that the right operand of the expression on the right of the `=` be a `'`, distinct from the register variable.
+Care does have to be taken to avoid 'optimizing' an expression like `r = x + r` into `r = x; r =+ r`.
+It  is
+required that the right operand of the expression on the right of the `=` be a `'`, distinct from the register variable.

 The second case that reorder handles is expressions  of